 Dismissal of Domestic Violence or Driving Under the Influence

-Without naming names, suffice it to say that in some jurisdictions, the prosecutors are more controlling about their cases, and they have a strict policy to prosecute all crimes (or at least certain crimes) even in the face of a complainant that now has “buyer’s remorse.”
-For example, when it comes to crimes involving domestic violence, or driving under the influence, you can be fairly sure that almost every prosecutor’s office has a strict policy about the circumstances under which a case can be dismissed, or the charges amended, so that a defendant cannot get a free pass just on the whim of the alleged victim.
-Certainly felonies almost never get dismissed for this reason alone.
-On the other hand, this is not true in all Illinois counties, and there are certain offenses in certain other jurisdictions for which the failure of the complaining witness to appear may meet with the immediate dismissal of the charges on the State’s own motion.
+Without citing specific counties, suffice it to say that in some jurisdictions, the prosecutors are more controlling about their cases and they have a strict policy to prosecute all crimes (or at least certain crimes) even in the face of a complainant that now has “buyer’s remorse.”
+For example, when it comes to crimes involving domestic violence or driving under the influence, you can be fairly sure that almost every prosecutor’s office has a strict policy about the circumstances under which a case can be dismissed or the charges amended so that a defendant cannot get a free pass just on the whim of the alleged victim.
+Certainly, felonies almost never get dismissed for this reason alone.
+On the other hand, this is not true in all Illinois counties and there are certain offenses in certain other jurisdictions for which the failure of the complaining witness to appear may result in the immediate dismissal of the charges on the State’s own motion.

 Dismissal of Charges Based on Lack of Witness

 So, how does one know whether their case may get dismissed upon the failure/refusal of the victim to testify?
 The answer is, of course, that one cannot “know” this with absolute certainty.
 At best, one can only take an educated guess.
 However, there are some circumstances when the failure of the complaining witness to appear, or refusal to cooperate in the prosecution, will likely meet with the dismissal of the charges.
 For example, in a minor traffic accident, where the police did not witness the event, and citations were issued for alleged moving violations that may have contributed to the accident based upon the complaining witnesses’ statements.